Associate Professor of Law

-Christine Speidel directs the Federal Tax Clinic.
-In the Clinic, she teaches students to practice law by representing needy members of Villanova’s neighboring communities in federal tax disputes.
-Professor Speidel frequently speaks and writes on issues affecting low-income taxpayers, particularly related to health care reform.
+Christine Speidel directs Villanova Law's Federal Tax Clinic.
+In the clinic, she teaches students to practice law by representing needy members of Villanova’s neighboring communities in federal tax disputes.
+Speidel frequently speaks and writes on issues affecting low-income taxpayers.
 Her research interests lie in the intersection of poverty law with tax law and tax procedure.
-Professor Speidel is a contributor to the Procedurally Taxing blog and an editor of the practice manual Effectively Representing Your Client Before the IRS.
-Speidel is active in the American Bar Association Section of Taxation, and she is the immediate past chair of the Section’s Pro Bono and Tax Clinics Committee.
+She is an editor of the practice manual Effectively Representing Your Client Before the IRS.
+Speidel is also active in the American Bar Association Section of Taxation, where she is a Council Director and a past chair of the Section’s Pro Bono and Tax Clinics Committee.

 - Director, Vermont Low-Income Taxpayer Clinic, Vermont Legal Aid Inc., 2014 - 2018